Step back into time on Mackinac Island

 Explore Mackinac Island

 There are several ways to explore the Island.
-Motor vehicles are not permitted sot here are some fun suggestions.
+Motor vehicles are not permitted so here are some fun suggestions.

-- Carriage Tours offer a guided talking tour of the Island
+- Carriage Tours offer a narrated tour of the Island

-- Bike ride – there are several bike shops for you to rent from…Tandem bikes are so much fun!
+- Bike ride – there are several bike rental shops on the island

 - Walk and Hike – maps are provided at the Tourism Bureau (next to the Carriage Tour building)